LiarPrincess/Violet/Documentation/Objects - Py.md

     let a = Py.newTypeError(msg: "Let it go!") // type error (it will create object, but not 'raise' it!)
     ```

-5. **Swift `init` method** - as a last resort if nothing else is available.
+5. **`PyMemory.new` method** — this will always allocate a new object.
+Use it as a last resort if nothing else is available.

-## Custom file description/handle type
+### Custom file descriptor/handle type

-Interesting thing about the Python language (without an additional modules) is that even though it allows for file manipulation (for example via `open` builtin function) it has no type to represent an actual file:
+Interesting thing about the Python language (without additional modules) is that even though it allows for file manipulation (for example via `open` builtin function) it has no type to represent an actual file:

 ```py
 >>> import sys